 Event Prognosis, Asset Reliability and Maintenance

-The research direction aims at developing advanced methodologies for event data using IoT sensor data.
+This research direction aims at developing advanced methodologies for event data using IoT sensor data.
 An "event" marks a random elicitation in the time domain.
 In the context of machines, systems, and production equipment -- an event can be a warning, a failure, a maintenance activity, etc. Thus, one can easily find a system (or a fleet of systems) to experience a multitude of events during its operational lifetime.
 Some of the broad research goals under this direction are:

 To predict the occurrence of a critical event in the presence of system heterogeneity, complex relationships, and unit censoring.
 We develop methods to share information between similar (yet different) units, learn the associations, and offer a real-time prognosis.